p-adrian05/object-mapping-tool/README.md

 ## Object Mapping Setup Tool

-The Mapping Setup Tool for setting up custom and standard Salesforce SObject field mappings with providing a user-friendly interface.
+The Field Mapping Setup Tool for setting up custom and standard Salesforce SObject field mappings with providing a user-friendly interface.

 See usage in the [Object Conversion Tool](https://github.com/p-adrian05/object-conversion-tool)